JCinnamon/image-colour-analyzer/README.md

 # Batch Image Analyzer — Vis-O-Matic

-A browser-based tool for measuring colour in images, singly or in batches.
-Drop in a folder of imagess; choose how you want colour analyzed; review the distributions and export them as CSV, per-image summaries, or aggregate tables.
+A browser-based tool for measuring colour across a whole set of images at once.
+It clusters each image into its dominant colours, reports colour values in HSV, CIELAB and LCH, computes a suite of whole-image and spatial metrics, reads EXIF (including GPS), and exports everything as CSV.
 Nothing is uploaded — analysis runs locally in your browser.

 **[Live demo →](https://www.jonathancinnamon.com/image-colour-analyzer/)**